Junior RYA OnBoard Programme

 If you want to take on a new activity, learning how to dinghy sail is a must!
-You will have fun, make new friends and learn exciting and valuable skills that will help you both now and in the future.
-RYA OnBoard is run through Babbacombe Corinthian Sailing Club from May to August.
+You will have fun, make new friends and learn exciting and valuable skills that will help you both now and in the future!
+RYA OnBoard is run through Babbacombe Corinthian Sailing Club from April to September.

 Email email@example.com for bookings and enquiries.
 Further information on membership can be found here.